-Nothing says “romance” quite like a piece of hot homemade apple pie.
+Nothing says “romance, ” like a piece of hot homemade apple pie.
 This alone speaks volumes of love. 😉

 22. Create your own photoshoot.

-There’s something about fall that turns even the most amateur of us into gifted photographers.
+Something about fall turns even the most amateur of us into gifted photographers.
 Don’t have a fancy camera?
 Neither do we.
-But you might be pleasantly surprised at what a smart phone can do!
+But you might be pleasantly surprised at what a smartphone can do!